jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 .. note:: If the template is using a dictionary, the access level of each dictionary used in the template should be Public or Official.

 6. Save template
-7. Follow the template list
+7. Follow to the template list
 8. Open the template action menu and click on "Get link"

 .. image:: pic_unregisteredUserProcessing/getLinkOption.png